lob/lob-php/MIGRATION.md

 ## INSTALL

-Similar to the legacy version, the lob-php-sdk is available through Composer:
+Similar to the legacy version, the new lob-php SDK is available through Composer:

 ```
 $ php composer.phar require lob/lob-php